To have a successful blog, one of your main focus should be to get a good amount of traffic to your blog consistently.

 2. Interlink your content.

 Provide your readers with a great user experience.
 Make it easy to find all of the content you offer on a given topic.
 You can do this by linking to other related posts in each blog post you publish.
 This will increase your page views, since your visitors will want to click around to read all they can about the topic.
 It also makes them more likely to share your content, since they see it as a helpful resource.
+You may also wish to make use of other platforms to create a presence there to truly interlink content across platforms, bringing audiences in that may never want to read a blog, but because they liked your content somewhere else they may be more likely to check out your blog pages.

 You can interlink your content by creating text links, using a “Related Posts” WordPress plugin, or adding images that are clickable within each post.
 This also keeps your readers’ interests that will make them stay longer on your blog.